 Room Searches: Rooms may be entered by University staff for routine maintenance, for health and safety inspections, or for "probable cause."
 What constitutes probable cause?
-If a Public Safety officer has reason to believe that a violation of University policy is, or may be, taking place in a student's room, he/she has the right to enter that room.
+If a Public Safety officer has reason to believe that a violation of University policy is, or may be, taking place in a student's room, the officer has the right to enter that room.
 The officer will first knock on the door.
 If it is opened by a student, the officer will enter and conduct an investigation.
-If no one answers, the officer has the right to knock and announce that it is Public Safety.
+If no one answers, the officer will knock and announce that it is Public Safety.
 The officer will then key into the room.